 - Rain and snow build resilience.
 Playing in inclement weather can even give kids the opportunity to learn that they can manage when life gets a little challenging.
 They get the message that they have the resources to persist and make the best of what life hands them.
 There may not be two more important capacities kids need for long term wellness than grit and resilience, so that is a lesson we can’t afford to miss out on.

 There is so much pressure on parents to be everything today—to be there for your kids, to be your own village and to be your best you.
-120 minutes a day outdoors may not completely alleviate that incredible pressure, but it certainly can help us all balance it—help us have more reserves to bring to the challenges we embrace as parents.
+120 minutes a week outdoors may not completely alleviate that, but it certainly can help us all balance it—and have more reserves to bring to parenting challenges.